alaudet/raspi-sump/docs/web-interface.md

 **Export:** Select a date range and download readings as a CSV file (single day) or a zip of CSV files (multiple days).

+### Support

+- Get support for your installation when having problems.

 ### Security